 - Evidence of the selection process of the provider, goods or services in accordance with the principles of competitive tendering and, where applicable, the procurement rules and the legal status of the partner - A written contract or agreement detailing the goods or services to be provided and their pricing and including a clear reference to the project.
-Any changes to the contract must comply with the rules related to public procurement and must be documented. - Invoice or claim providing all relevant information in accordance with the applicable accounting rules. - Express approval - Proof of existence of the actual infrastructure and/or works carried-out - Proof of payment - Regardless of the amount of the goods, services or supplies contracted and the legal status of the project partner purchaser, it is recommended that a document be formalised to trace compliance with the basic principles on which the procurement standards are based and that it be made available in the event of an audit. - Any other document that the National controller may request in order to verify compliance with EU and/or national legislation.
+Any changes to the contract must comply with the rules related to public procurement and must be documented. - Invoice or claim providing all relevant information in accordance with the applicable accounting rules. - In the case of costs of infrastructure and works, the mention in the consolidated form of the investment118 to which they relate - The template "Statement of capacity and compliance with the principles for investment" signed by the Partner